rage/cyber-security-base-19/data/module-4/part-3/symmetric.md

 </programming-exercise>

 Advanced Encryption Standard ([AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)) is a family of modern _block ciphers_.
-AES-256 has key size of 256 bits and it turns 128-bit plaintext blocks into 128-bit cryptotext blocks, and vice versa.
+AES-256 has key size of 256 bits and it turns 128-bit plaintext blocks into 128-bit ciphertext blocks, and vice versa.
 This algorithm is quite fast even when implemented in software and considered secure enough for almost all uses.
 Many modern processors provide hardware support for AES.

 <quiz id="ae028b69-e979-57f7-8aa6-c8c5d3822000"></quiz>